prasadlabcsu/NucleusPrediction/README.md

 All relevant data files to recreate figures and tables from the paper are included.
 Original image data and saved models are stored in this repository.
 (NEED LINK!!!)

-The ANN and MLR models are created and trained in Matlab
+The ANN and MLR models are created and trained in MATLAB, and their results are plotted and analyzed in MATLAB as well.

+The CNN models are created and trained in Tensorflow.